 Synology NAS users have been the target of ongoing brute-force attack attempts, with IPs from all over the world trying to connect to people’s Synology devices.
 These IPs are a part of a botnet, a network of bots that is specifically targeting the NAS devices via hacked devices such as computers with security vulnerabilities.
 A brute-force attack consists of an attacker submitting many passwords or passphrases with the hope of eventually guessing correctly.
 The attacker systematically checks all possible passwords and passphrases until the correct one is found.
 Fortunately, on mariushosting, IPs like these are blocked daily.
 In the last 10 days alone, over 25.000 new IPs part of the current botnet have been blocked in my deny IP list.

 Botnets are not something new.
 They’ve been with us for a long time and, every now and then, they resurface.
-It happened in the summer of 2021 and it happened again this October 2022, April 2023 and June 2023.
+It happened in the summer of 2021 and it happened again this October 2022, April 2023, June 2023, May 2024, July 2024.
 I’ve been closely monitoring these NAS-predating bots since 2019, and it wasn’t just me.
 So many people from around the world have contributed to this deny IP list.
 I would like to mention Daron Brewood, Umut Çelebi, Zoltan Zsedenyi, James Krause, John P. Burns, Yhulmer Izquierdo, Maurice Tai, Jose Ignacio Usoz, Henk Puik, Christof, Mark Preston, Georg from Sydney, Frans van who are contributors to the list.
 What is a Botnet?
 A Botnet is a network of private computers infected with malicious software and controlled as a group without the owners’ knowledge.
 Do you need to worry?
 Not if you carefully follow the tips below that your Internet friend Marius summarizes for you.

 This counts as a very good practice in terms of security and it’s recommended by Synology themselves.
 Create another user account with full administrator credentials (admin privileges) to use instead to access your system, and disable your current admin account.
 This is a fairly simple, but effective measure you can take towards the security of your NAS that is accessible to all levels of technical expertise.